Samhain Rituals

 03. Prepare a Seasonal Feast

-Celebrate the harvest with apples, squash, root vegetables, or other seasonal ingredients.
+What better way than to celebrate the harvest than a feast filled with apples, squash, root vegetables, or other seasonal ingredients.
 Dedicate a plate or a slice of bread to your ancestors.
-You can also invite family or friends over and ask them to share a story about a loved one who has passed, turning dinner into a meaningful act of remembrance.
+You can also invite family or friends over and ask them to share a story about a loved one who has passed.

 05. Practice Divination